-It was generally accepted in the time of the Mishnah and the Gemara that the synagogues and the prayer must be directed towards Jerusalem and more precisely towards the Temple and the Holy of the Holy.

-This is so true that still today when archeologists discover an ancient worship building they make the distinction between ancient synagogues and churches according to their orientation.
-Churches were directed eastward while synagogues were directed toward Jerusalem.
-With the extension of the Diaspora, Jews faced the problem of the orientation of their synagogues toward Jerusalem when they realized that the earth is spherical and that the planar approximation could not more be accepted.
+It was generally accepted in the time of the Mishnah and the Gemara that the synagogues and the prayer must be directed towards Jerusalem and more precisely towards the Temple and the Holy of Holies.
+With the extension of the Diaspora, Jews faced the problem of the orientation of their synagogues toward Jerusalem when they realized that the earth is spherical and that the planar approximation could no longer be accepted.
+We show how two different solutions were offered in order to solve the problem.

-We show how two different solutions were in competition in order to solving the problem.
-The first was the geodesic line or the orthonome joining the considered locus to Jerusalem i.e. the great circle intersection of the terrestrial sphere with the plane defined by the two former points and the center of the earth.
-This solution was championed by R. Solomon Aviad Sar Shalom Basilea, R. Jacob Emden, R. Israel Zamosc and R. Shneor Zalman of Liady.
-The second was the loxodrome i.e. the course of constant bearing, joining the considered locus to Jerusalem.
-This solution was ascribed posthumously to R. Jaffe in his Levush, but this attribution remains uncertain and questionable.
+The first was the geodesic line or the orthonome joining the considered locus to Jerusalem, i.e. the great circle intersection of the terrestrial sphere with the plane defined by the two former points and the center of the earth.
+The second was the loxodrome, i.e. the course of constant bearing, joining the considered locus to Jerusalem.

-We explain the nature and the origin of these two solutions in their historical perspective and we explain the theory of each of these solutions.
+We explain the nature and the origin of these two solutions in their historical perspective as well as the theory of each of these solutions.
+We show that in fact only the first solution of the geodesic line is valid.